Saturday June 3, 2023

 We established Land Trust Day in 1992 to celebrate the value of “muscle powered” trails and for 30 years we have donated a percentage of sales from the 1st Saturday in June to protect the wild places we love.
 These funds, made possible by your purchases from our local shops, go to organizations that advocate for both open space and the inclusion in outdoor recreation for all.
-Please join us on Saturday, June 5, in support of open space and open minds across NC & VA.
+Please join us in support of open space and open minds across NC & VA.

 PROMOTING CONSERVATION AND ACTIVELY WORKING TO PROTECT AND PRESERVE NATURAL LANDS